What Is a Nutrient Content Claim? (And Why It Might Be Misleading)

 In a word (or two)?
 Not really.

-Although the Nutrition Labeling and Education Act (1990) gave the FDA the authority to regulate nutrient and health claims, that doesn’t mean those standards are rigorous — or aligned with holistic health.
-Here’s why:
+Although the Nutrition Labeling and Education Act (1990) gave the FDA authority to regulate nutrient and health claims, the standards aren’t always as rigorous as they appear — nor are they aligned with holistic health principles.

-• Serving sizes are often manipulated.
-A “sugar-free” label might only be true if you stick to a quarter-cup serving — and who actually eats that little?
+• Manipulated serving sizes.
+“Sugar-free” might only be true if you stick to a quarter-cup — and who eats that little?

 Common Nutrient Claim Terminology